 High-dose chemotherapy followed by stem cell transplantation.
 Higher doses of chemotherapy can put recurrent testicular cancer into remission.
 A stem cell transplant is a medical procedure in which diseased bone marrow is replaced by highly specialized cells, called hematopoietic stem cells.
 Hematopoietic stem cells are blood-forming cells found both in the bloodstream and in the bone marrow.
 For testicular cancer, a man’s own stem cells are removed from the body before high-dose chemotherapy is given.
 After chemotherapy, blood stem cells are infused back into the patient’s vein to replace the bone marrow and restore normal blood counts.
-Despite many studies, this has never been proven to be better than either the standard chemotherapy combination of BEP for first-line therapy for patients with poor-risk disease or the standard chemotherapy regimens of VeIP or TIP for men who have a recurrence after BEP.
-Researchers are currently conducting a trial comparing standard salvage chemotherapy (VeIP or TIP) to high doses of the drug combination TICE, which is paclitaxel, ifosfamide, carboplatin, and etoposide, along with stem cell transplantation, in order to determine whether high-dose chemotherapy is more effective.
+Despite many studies, this has not been proven to be better than either the standard chemotherapy combination of BEP for first-line therapy for patients with poor-risk disease or the standard chemotherapy regimens of VeIP or TIP for men who have a recurrence after BEP.
+Researchers are currently comparing standard chemotherapy (VeIP or TIP) to high doses of the drug combination TICE, which is paclitaxel, ifosfamide, carboplatin, and etoposide, along with stem cell transplantation, to find out if high-dose chemotherapy is more effective.

 New chemotherapy schedules.
 Researchers are looking into shorter schedules of BEP for patients with advanced disease.